sofieseilnacht/web_scraping/README.md

 - Dynamic Domain List: Adding an option for users to input custom domains dynamically.
 - Enhanced Founder Detection: Improving the regex patterns or using NLP techniques for more nuanced sentence analysis.
 - Additional Data Types: Extending to extract data such as funding rounds, locations, or company mission statements.

+In particular, the following could be improved to further streamline and clean up our script outputs:

+1. Distinguishing Products from Services:

+To improve the accuracy of our data categorization, we plan to implement AI-driven filtering to distinguish between "products" and "services" in the output more effectively.
+Currently, some product and service names are duplicated or miscategorized, leading to confusion in the output.
+We propose using spaCy for this task, leveraging its Named Entity Recognition (NER) capabilities to classify items based on keywords and context clues.
+Specifically, we can use the following prompts to guide spaCy’s filtering:

+    - Products Prompt: “List only physical or digital products, excluding any consulting or support actions.”

+    Products typically include terms like “software,” “tool,” “app,” or “platform,” which spaCy can use as indicators.

+    - Services Prompt: “List only actions or support offerings, excluding any tangible or digital items.”

+    Services usually include terms like “consulting,” “monitoring,” “support,” or “management,” which will help spaCy identify them correctly.

+By using these prompts and spaCy’s NER model, we can create a robust system for classifying items, removing duplicates, and ensuring that only unique values are included in each category.

+2. Validation of Key Data (e.g., Founder Names):

+For further data validation, particularly for key personnel like founders, we plan to use a second AI-driven approach.
+Here, spaCy or a similar tool could automate verification by searching the internet for specific queries, such as “company name/domain name” + “Founder.”
+By retrieving and parsing search results, spaCy can identify relevant names and titles, which we can then compare with our dataset to verify accuracy.
+A text similarity metric (such as cosine similarity on text embeddings) can be applied to ensure high confidence in matching names.
+This process will allow for automated, reliable validation of sensitive information.

 ## Assessment Written Questions